kubilaycitak/basic_apis/api_get/README.md

-# Basic API Types
+# API with Dictionary Data
 ### Purpose
 - HTTP (Hypertext Transfer Protocol) is the primary means of communicating data on the web.
-HTTP implements a number of ìmethodsî which tell which direction data is moving and what should happen to it.
+HTTP implements a number of ‚Äúmethods‚Äù which tell which direction data is moving and what should happen to it.
 The two most common are GET, which pulls data from a server, and POST, which pushes new data to a server.
 In this file, we will be taking a look at GET method.
 ### Usage
 - You can run the .py file to run it.